Castle of Riddles: Plot

-The player takes the role of a 'professional adventurer' who is 'down to his last silver piece'.
-His services are hired by a wizard whose castle has been taken over by a warlock.
+The player takes the role of a 'professional adventurer' who is 'down to his last silver piece.'
+He is hired by a wizard whose castle has been taken over by a warlock.
 The warlock has also found the wizard's Magic Ring of Power which must be returned.

-The player must navigate the castle, solve problems and avoid booby traps set by the warlock in order to recover the magic ring for the wizard.
+The player navigates the castle, solves puzzles, collects treasures, and avoids booby traps set by the warlock in order to recover the magic ring for the wizard.
+The castle has three main areas: one has a well and three bears, one has a maze and a shooting gallery, and one has a corridor of doom.

 At various moments in the game, the adventurer is asked to answer a riddle.
-The adventurer must also search for treasure and deposit it in a safe.
-The treasure may be kept as payment.
+They may also encounter enemy NPCs that need to be dispatched.
+Treasures that the adventurer collects can be deposited in a safe and kept as payment.

 Gameplay

+Castle of Riddles is a text-based adventure game.
+As with all such games, only text is used.
+The player must use a simple 'verb-noun' format (e.g. 'Go North', 'Get lamp') to control the game.
+The game responds by displaying text that describes results of the player's actions and/or locations and objects that their character can see.

 Points are awarded for picking up treasure and again for depositing it in the safe and completing certain tasks.
 The maximum possible score is 250.
+To complete the game, players must collect the following 12 treasures: tiara, necklace, figurine, case, portrait, coin, sculpture, diamond, brooch, clock, mink, and cushion.

+To answer the final password, players must solve six riddles.
+Players have a lamp, which must be used sparingly, as it has enough power to complete the adventure and not more.

 Reception

 Roger Tiplady, writing in Personal Computer News, recommended the game for those that had a lot of time to devote to it.

+CASA gave the game a 7/10, highlighting the quality of the game's puzzles and commenting on the ease of accidentally soft-locking the game.